|

 Q: What is O-Gauge?

-Put simply, O-Gauge refers to model trains that run on tracks with 1.25 inches between the outer rails.
+A: Put simply, O-Gauge refers to model trains that run on tracks with 1.25 inches between the outer rails.
 Some O-Gauge tracks have 2 rails and some have 3 rails, but in either case they are both considered O-Gauge because the distance between the 2 outer rails is 1.25 inches.
 For more information, check out the Wikipedia article on O-gauge.

 Q: Is there a difference between O-Gauge, O-Scale and O-27?